 Rachel J. Ejsmont

-Rachel, a long time animal rights activist, has been at the forefront in the animal rights movement.
+Rachel is a long time animal rights activist, and she has been at the forefront in the animal rights movement.
 A vegan for the last 5 years, Rachel is not afraid to proclaim her beliefs and convince others to go the compassionate way, and that veganism is the highest point of compassion a human can achieve.
 She is effective in protesting against the fur trade as well as organizing many other types of protests ranging from puppy mills, domestic animal abuse to animals in entertainment; she has gone undercover in slaughterhouses, and testified in a high profile animal abuse case which resulted in the abuser to receive a 4-year prison sentence.
 Rachel's interest is in helping people become involved in speaking up for animals and sharing her experience and passion to save animals by educating the public.